Last updated on July 6th, 2022 at 03:51 pm

 It can be exciting, and a little frightening, when your dreams start to come true, in ways bigger and wilder than you ever envisioned.

-This will allow me to combine some of my greatest passions — for dance, for helping others live their dreams, for creating a vision for the future, for teaching– and then I’ll be able to share the stories afterwards through my writing.
-It also allows me to manifest my dream of traveling the world, teaching and inspiring others.
+This will allow me to combine some of my greatest passions–dance, helping others live their dreams, creating a vision for the future, for teaching–and then I’ll be able to share the stories afterward through my writing.
+It also allows me to manifest my dream of traveling the world, teaching, and inspiring others.

 I wrote this vision down in a “strategic plan” for my own life five years ago.
 I aspired to travel the world, writing, teaching, and dancing.
 Suddenly, I am doing all of these.
 And getting paid for it.

 My biggest dreams are coming true, one at a time.

 When I headed to India this past January, my primary intention was to do a good job co-facilitating workshops with my mentor and friend, Nithya Shanti, and to make the most of my time with Nithya and other friends there.
 My secondary intention was to see, explore and enjoy as much of India as possible.
 And my third intention was to deepen my own spiritual practice and to learn and grow from the experience.

 The first workshop I led with Nithya took place at the School for Inspired Leadership, also known as “S.O.I.L.”
 Nithya and I led a weekend-long workshop for 77 MBA students.